hks3333/hitl-system/README.md

     * **The Fix:** This led to a better understanding of Python's context managers and FastAPI's lifecycle.
 The solution was to move the `with PostgresSaver(...)` block *inside* the background task, ensuring the connection was alive for the duration of the agent's run.

 3.  **The Final Pause/Resume Puzzle:** The agent would either run through the entire flow without pausing or resume from the beginning instead of where it left off.
-    * **The Fix:** After a few attempts, the definitive solution was found: compiling the agent with an explicit `interrupt_before=["node_to_pause"]`.
-This was the canonical LangGraph pattern for HITL, and it made the agent's behavior clean and predictable.
+    * **The Fix:** After a few attempts, the definitive solution was found: manually stopping the flow if human_review event is reached.

 ## Demo